HTOdinTH/tdt4250.xss/README.md

 ## Running the project

 In order to work with XSS files the projects in this repo have to be opened in Eclipse.
-The neccessary Eclipse software to run this project is:
+The necessary Eclipse software to run this project is:
  * Acceleo
  * Acceleo Query SDK
  * Eclipse DSL tools